deric2019/GenerativeAI-GANs/README.md

 # Repository Contents

-- **GANs Implementation**: Dive into my GANs implementations in Python, crafted with the popular deep learning framework like TensorFlow.
-Here, you'll find code for training GANs, generating fresh data.
+- **GANs Implementation**: Dive into my GANs implementations in Python, crafted with popular deep learning frameworks like TensorFlow.
+Here, you'll find code for training GANs and generating fresh data.

 - **Conditional GAN Examples**: Delve into real-world examples of Conditional GANs, showcasing their prowess in generating data based on specific conditions or labels.
 Experiment with diverse datasets and conditions.